techcnet/SessionViewer/README.md

 # Session Viewer for ProcessWire

 Session Viewer is a module for ProcessWire to list session files and display session data.
-The module is helpful to display the session data of a specific session or to kick out a logged in user by simply delete his session file.
+This module is helpful to display the session data of a specific session or to kick out a logged in user by simply delete his session file.
 After installation the module is available in the Setup menu.

 !["Session Viewer"](https://tech-c.net/site/assets/files/1219/screenshot.500x0-is.jpg)